timescale/docs/timescaledb/getting-started/query-data.md

 Time_bucket is just one of many TimescaleDB custom-built SQL functions to help you perform more insightful time-series analysis in fewer lines of code.
 Another powerful function for time-series analysis is time_bucket_gapfill.

-#### time_bucket_gapfill()
+### time_bucket_gapfill()

 Another common problem in time-series analysis is dealing with imperfect datasets.
 Some time-series analyses or visualizations want to display records for each selected time period, even if no data was recorded during that period.
 This is commonly termed "gap filling", and may involve performing such operations as recording a "0" for any missing data, interpolating missing values, or carrying the last observed value forward until new data is recorded.

+Timescale provides [`time_bucket_gapfill()`],
-Timescale provides[ time_bucket_gapfill](https://docs.timescale.com/latest/api#time_bucket_gapfill), [locf](https://docs.timescale.com/latest/api#locf) and [interpolate](https://docs.timescale.com/latest/api#interpolate) to help perform analysis on data with gaps,
+[`locf()`], and [`interpolate()`] to help perform analysis on data with gaps,

 In our sample dataset, we have days where there is no rain or snow for a particular city.
 However, we might still want to perform an analysis or graph a trend line about rain or snow for a particular time period.

 For example, here’s a query which calculates the total snowfall for each city in 30 day time periods for the past year:

 ```sql
 -- non gapfill query